NRottmann/academic-kickstart/content/tutorials/RaspberryPi/index.md

 ## Install Raspberry Pi OS <a name="instalOS"></a>

 First, we install Raspberry Pi OS onto the Raspberry Pi.
 There are different Images available (e.g. desktop, Lite) which can be found [here](https://www.raspberrypi.org/downloads/raspberry-pi-os/).
-We will use the Lite version to not burden our robot with unnecessary computational load.
-Download the ZIP folder of your chosen Raspberry OS version and load it onto a Micro SD card (e.g. 32 GB).
-We use the Win32 Disk Manager (Windows), which can be found [here](https://www.chip.de/downloads/Win32-Disk-Imager_46121030.html).
+We will use the Desktop version (Raspberry Pi Os (32 Bit)).
+The easiest way is to use the Rapsberry Pi Imager to load the image onto your SD card (e.g. 32 GB).
+Optional you can download the ZIP folder of your chosen Raspberry OS version and load it onto a Micro SD card with your own software, e.g. the Win32 Disk Manager (Windows), which can be found [here](https://www.chip.de/downloads/Win32-Disk-Imager_46121030.html).
 Therefore, unpack the downloaded ZIP folder (it contains an .img file of the OS), start the Win32 Disk Manager, choose the .img-file and the right data medium and start writing onto the SD card.

 <p float="left" align="middle">
   <img src="./images/WinDisk32.png" width="400 hspace="0" />